Inventory of hazardous jobs

 Dénomination autre: the head of inventory can freely complete or adapt the description of the profession which corresponds best to the actual position in the company.

-Réglementation REACH: when a work position falls under the Reach regulation, i.e. when it has to do with chemical substances and/or has a relation to classification, labelling or packaging of chemical substances and preparations, the head of inventory must check the corresponding box.
+Réglementation REACH: when a work position falls under the REACH regulation, i.e. when it relates to chemical substances and/or the classification, labelling or packaging of chemical substances and preparations, the head of inventory must check the corresponding box.

-Explication des codes: there are 2 categories of risk which must be indicated in the form:
+Explication des codes: There are two types of codes, which must be filled in on the next page of the form:

 • the frequency of risk exposure: